Support Girls and Women in STEM

 Will you give your support?
 The power of joining together as a community of donors will amplify voices so more dreams can unfold.

-Girls Only Programs – Providing relevance to STEM careers for girls
+Girls Focused Programs – Providing relevance to STEM careers for girls

 Research shows that for girls, it is especially important to align scientific content with their desire to be creative and have an impact on the world.
-Girl only programs like the ones you can support at PacSci are essential for creating learning environments that foster space for exploration outside of traditional gender norms.
+Girls focused programs like the ones you can support at PacSci are essential for creating learning environments that foster space for exploration outside of traditional gender norms.

 Teen Programming – Normalizing girls’ aptitude in science